-An Unclassified Forum Discussing Space Warfare Relevant Topics (over 25 already on the topics page!!), including Strategies, Scenarios, and Implementing Technology and Tactics
+An Unclassified Forum Discussing Space Warfare Relevant Strategies, Scenarios, and Implementing Technology and Tactics

 see

-This Site is called Gravity Well because the three dominating factors framing this topic are 1) the gravity well (the effects of gravity as a force eminating from the earth and the moon) as depicted (Earth, Moon and Sun) and hence the name of the site, 2) Space's Environmental Conditions , and 3) The Purpose and Intent of the United States of America's Strategic Interests in Space
+We call this Site " Gravity Well" because the three dominating factors framing these DEFENSE strategy are 1) the gravity well (the effects of gravity as a force eminating from the earth and the moon) as depicted (Earth, Moon and Sun) and hence the name of the site, 2) Space's Environmental Conditions , and 3) The Purpose and Intent of the United States of America's Strategic Interests in Space and what Defense strategies (amongst the 4 above) work for it.

 AI is a pervasive coming influencer on almost every aspect of the topics of this webiste.
 See each topic discussion on how AI is/will impact that area of discussion.